Review of the Leesa Original Mattress

 Type of Sleepers this mattress suits:

 Leesa is perhaps one of the better all round mattresses I have tried.
 That is not to say its the best no matter what type of sleeper you are but that it isn’t poor in any sleeping position.
-For example Emma Original, Bruno and Eve are a little firm on the shoulder area for my liking and Leesa is better if you spend more time on your side.
+For example Emma Original mattress, Otty Hybrid mattress, Bruno and Eve are a little firm on the shoulder area for my liking and the Leesa Original is better if you spend more time on your side and are not too heavy.
 It is also fine on your back or stomach sleeping as it does not sag too much which would be bad for front sleepers and is great for back sleepers with the right amount of support.
 However note that being a medium firm mattress heavier individuals will find stomach sleeping might not be ideal on Leesa.
 Also lighter individuals side sleeping might find the give at shoulders not quite enough.
 It will come down to your size and shape.

 Back sleepers 8/10 Side sleepers 8/10 Front sleepers 8/10